-Farmville is one of the most popular online games, edited by Zynga.
+Farmville used to be one of the most popular online games, edited by Zynga and which ended mid-2020.
 Mark William indicated here that mid-2010 the site had over 70 million active users a month.
 While Zynga doesn't explicitly advertise use of HAProxy, they don't hide it either as they report using RightScale at Amazon EC2 to scale seamlessly, and even the error page has it in its URL.

 Fedora is the community-driven distribution behind Red Hat.
 The Wiki explains how HAProxy is used there, and even provides links to the stats pages.